-Alternating study in college with employment in private or public sectors is provided the two experiences being planned and supervised by Hawai'i CC and the employers contributes to the student's development in his or her chosen occupation.
+Alternating study in college with employment in private or public sectors is provided.
+Both experiences are supervised by Hawai'i CC and the employer contributes to the student development in his or her chosen occupation.

 Creative Media (CM)

 Faculty: M. Hu